ivanov-ev/mobile-automation-basics-real-device-and-emulator/README.md

 The commands to run Android tests for the Wikipedia application:

-- on the real Android device:
+- on real Android devices:

 ```shell
 gradle clean test -DdeviceHost=real
 ```

-- on the `UiAutomator2` emulator:
+- on the Android emulator:

 ```shell
 gradle clean test -DdeviceHost=emulator